DanHodges/TheologicalDictionary/Regeneration.md

 # Regeneration
-Definition of Regeneration coming soon.
+The definition of Regeneration is coming soon!